1. Background

 The initiative for the provision of walkway covers was extended to pedestrian connections to public hospitals in 2019.
 The alignments of walkway serving most of hospital staff and visitors travelling to and from the public transport facilities nearby are identified in consultation with the Hospital Authority.
 Once the alignments are determined, we would proceed to carrying out feasibility assessment for the provision of walkway covers, followed by implementation of the proposed measure.

-4. Pedestrian planning framework
+4. Pedestrian Planning Framework

 The overall walkability strategy deals with the three strategic spatial components, including (a) walkable central business districts; (b) walkable urban districts and towns; and (c) walkable green and blue links, to develop Hong Kong as a walkable city.
 We have developed a pedestrian planning framework based on a pedestrian-oriented approach, which integrates traffic, transport, land use and development projects.
 Simply put it, the pedestrian planning framework involves the following two key concepts: